stefan-dangl/booking-manager/README.md

 # booking-manager

 A lightweight, privacy-focused booking system designed for small-scale events.

-[Try it out](https://booking-manager-latest.onrender.com/)
+## Playground

+You can try out the Booking Manager [here](https://booking-manager-latest.onrender.com/).

+Note: This is a shared demo environment—anyone using this link can view and modify existing timeslots and bookings.
+To access admin controls, click the "Admin" button and enter the password: ***password***.

 ## Background